 Judicial recount (dépouillement judiciaire)

 Second count of the votes conducted in front of a judge, automatically requested by the returning officer if two candidates are tied or the difference between the two leading candidates is less than 1/1000 of the votes cast.
-Any other request for a recount by a judge must be presented within four days after the results of the vote are validated.
-The request is granted if it appears from affidavit evidence that the tabulation of the votes was not performed correctly, that ballots were improperly rejected, or that the returning officer added the votes incorrectly.
+An elector may also apply to a judge for a recount within four days after the returning officer validates the results of the vote.
+The request is granted if it appears from affidavit evidence that a deputy returning officer incorrectly counted or rejected ballots, or incorrectly recorded the number of votes cast for a canddate; or the returning officer added the votes incorrectly.

 Leadership contestant (candidat à la direction)